Managing Supplier Change

 Existing suppliers are an important consideration in the overall managing supplier change programme.
 The following should be understood and factored into the change management process:

-Fully understand what services are provided by the existing supplier.
+In order to fully understand the scope of services provided by the existing supplier it is often useful to create a services map.
 Service definitions, process maps and a RACI matrix can provide a clear understanding of the status quo.
 Services should be split into contracted and non-contracted to cover additional elements covered by the existing supply base.

 Manage The Existing Contract

-Understand the status of SLA and KPI measurements with any associated routes to address non-performance.
+It is important to know what is in the existing contract and communicate the supplier responsibilities to users so they are aware of what to expect during transition.
+Understand the status of supplier performance measurements with any associated routes to address non-performance.
 This is especially important where legacy services continue after the new supplier has been appointed.

 Business Continuity Plan